 Facilities managers will need to be comfortable with more of a hands off approach.
 This will increase efficiencies but will also require a different mindset.
 FMs will increasingly have more of a strategic focus than a reactive, tactical one.

 Progressive FMs will see their world expanded as more will be accomplished but with less hand-holding from them.
 Responsibility for everything from reporting issues to troubleshooting to validating that work’s done will be dispersed across the organization, specifically to many local staff, and outside the facilities group itself.

-Basically, everyone will have a powerful, data-driven facilities management system in his/her hands.
+Basically, with the rise of mobile FM software, everyone will have a powerful, data-driven facilities management system in his/her hands.
 Thus, the keepers of this technology will need to manage more technology and service more of the organization while doing less of what’s typically done today.